League of Women Voters of Manatee County

-Candidate Forums: We team up with the Bradenton Herald, METV and TV9 in a series of timed debates for candidates for US, state, county and city elections.
+Candidate Forums: We teamed up with the Bradenton Herald and METV in a series of timed debates for candidates for US, state, county and city elections.
 We also participated in debates in partnership with other groups such as the AMI Sun, covering the contests in our beach cities, and at the Manatee Fish & Game summit.

-Voter Information Center: To reach even more voters with our information during an election season, we assemble all the nonpartisan information in one place—on our website.
-We include links to our guides, as well as links to METV, other nonpartisan sites with information on candidates and issues—a one-stop shopping center for voting information.
+Voter Information Center: To reach even more voters with our election information, we assembled all the nonpartisan information in one place—on our website.
+We included links to our guides, as well as links to METV and other nonpartisan sites with information on candidates and issues—a one-stop shopping center for voting information.
 It proved to be a big hit with the users and certainly extended our informational reach.
 Our website stats show 12,325 visits in October, and 11,806 in November.